-Also within the range of the Nahanni mountain caribou herds, Jim Lancaster reports that caribou tend to come out of the timber valleys and congregate on the rounded mountain tops along the Yukon border after about September 10; their numbers grow until the hunters leave the area around September 25.
+Also within the range of the Nahanni northern mountain caribou herds, Jim Lancaster reports that caribou tend to come out of the timber valleys and congregate on the rounded mountain tops along the Yukon border after about September 10; their numbers grow until the hunters leave the area around September 25.
 These are mixed herds of bulls and cows, seen in groups of 20-50 animals.
 Jim points out that it's later in the season when they are there, "If you flew along the Yukon border in July/August you wouldn't see many caribou at all.
 There's too much timber and they're not on the ridge tops.
-They are there all the time, they are just not congregated so you can't see them in the forest" (Jim Lancaster in Winbourne 2019: 21).
+They are there all the time, they are just not congregated so you can't see them in the forest" (Jim Lancaster [Nahanni Butte Outfitters Ltd. and NWT Outfitters Ltd.] in Winbourne 2019: 21).

-In the Caribou Mountains in the southern NWT/northern Alberta where boreal woodland caribou are typically found, large groups of woodland caribou are occasionally seen.
-These may be mountain caribou (Schramm and Krogman 2001; Schramm 2002).
+In the Caribou Mountains in southern NWT/northern Alberta (not shown on maps) where boreal woodland caribou are typically found, large groups of woodland caribou are occasionally seen.
+These may be northern mountain caribou (Schramm and Krogman 2001; Schramm 2002).

-Life cycle and reproduction
+Life Cycle and Reproduction

-The Dehcho Land Use Planning Committee (2006) identifies woodland caribou breeding season (both boreal and mountain ecotypes) as early October to early November, and calving season as mid-May to mid-June.
+The Dehcho Land Use Planning Committee (2006) identifies woodland caribou breeding season (both boreal and northern mountain ecotypes) as early October to early November, and calving season as mid-May to mid-June.
 Gwichya Gwich'in elders also agreed that the caribou calve in May or perhaps June, although indicated they are not usually in the mountains during those times to witness it.
 One harvester said they calve in the mountains where it's very high up (Benson 2018).